Jiacheng98/GPT-2/README.md

-# GPT-2 from Scratch on M1 Mac
+# GPT-2 from Scratch and Backend Service on MAC

-This repository contains the implementation of GPT-2 built from scratch and tested on an M1 Mac.
+This repository contains the implementation of GPT-2 built from scratch.
+It also runs a backend service with a single endpoint which accepts user input with a prefix sentence and returns a complete sentence by calling the trained GPT-2 model.

 ## Getting Started

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.10 or higher
 - PyTorch
 - Other dependencies as listed in `requirements.txt`